 3. Social Media Campaign

 We all as college students are on social media constantly.
 If you don’t feel confident enough to start an in-person campaign, start a social media one!
-There’s so many great anti-hazing sayings out there that bring awareness to the issue.
+There are so many great anti-hazing sayings out there that bring awareness to the issue.
 Ask your members to pose with a “These Hands Don’t Haze” sign, post it on their socials and tag anti-hazing or hazing awareness articles so people can get more information!
 We’ve linked a really helpful guide from hazingprevention.org that not only explains all the different forms of hazing but also gives even more awesome program ideas.

 4. Develop Positive Membership Experiences

 Host a roundtable discussion with the Greek Life Office.
 Mix it up and make it a bit more relatable by including a number of campus and chapter leaders as the discussants.
-Have them share their new member experience, all the great things about Greek Life and why hazing prevention and awareness is so important!
+Have them share their new member experience, all the great things about Greek Life, and why hazing prevention and awareness is so important!

 5. On-Campus Tabling

 Table to spread awareness during Hazing Prevention Week and encourage all Greek members to sign a pledge against hazing and write what healthy membership experiences mean to them using the hashtag #greeksagainsthazing.
 The chapter with the most participants are given a prize.
-This can even extend to non-greek members, just take out the greek in the hashtag and supplement your universities name.
+This can even extend to non-greek members, just take out the greek in the hashtag and supplement your university name.